HarisJavedskipq2022/Todo-Backend/README.md

 Todo Api For The Win
 Working on a new app.
-Something awesome is coming very soon, very soon
+Something awesome is coming very soon, very soon, very soon.